serpentine-h2020/user-workshop-2022/README.md

 ## Registering at Joint Science Operations Center (JSOC)
 Note that for running the PFSS functionality of the Solar-MACH tool, a registered user account is needed for obtaining HMI maps through JSOC!
 For this, please register your email at http://jsoc.stanford.edu/ajax/register_email.html

+## Hands on sessions
+- **WP2 (Wednesday):**
+    1. [Download this file](https://github.com/serpentine-h2020/serpentine/archive/refs/heads/main.zip) and extract to a folder of your choice (or clone the repository https://github.com/serpentine-h2020/serpentine if you know how to use `git`).
+    2. Open your terminal/command line/Anaconda prompt.
+    3. In the terminal, navigate to the downloaded (extracted) folder `notebooks`.
+    4. Make sure the corresponding conda environment is activated by running `conda activate serpentine` in the terminal.
+    5. Run `jupyter notebook`
+    6. Your standard web-browser should now open the Jupyter interface, where you can double click on the the corresponding folders and `.ipynb` files to launch them.